fluxcd/flux2/rfcs/0012-external-artifact/README.md

   or failures.
 Following source-controller best practices for artifact storage is highly recommended: at startup, ensure that the artifacts in-storage have not been tampered with by verifying the checksums of all stored artifacts against the `ExternalArtifact` digests in the cluster.
+- **Artifact access restrictions**: If the controller is deployed outside of flux-system namespace, it should include network policies that restrict access to the artifact storage endpoint to only kustomize-controller and helm-controller.
+  Following source-controller best practices for network policies is highly recommended: use Kubernetes NetworkPolicies to restrict ingress and egress traffic to/from the controller pods, allowing only necessary communication with upstream sources and trusted consumers.

 ### User Stories